 A comprehensive view of the performance metrics of connectors is now available in Citrix Analytics for Performance.
 Clicking the connector name leads to the Connector Statistics view.

 Connector Statistics view provides a summary of the connector performance in terms of its resources - bandwidth, CPU, and memory consumed for a selected connector in the last 24 hours.
-The peak percentages of each metric consumed in the connector along with the number of instances when the metric crossed the threshold values is displayed.
+The peak percentages of each metric consumed in the connector along with the number of instances when the metric crossed the threshold value is displayed.
 The graph plots this data over the 24 hour period available at a 15-minute granularity.

 Resource consumption on the connector affects session launches and end user experience.
 This feature helps admins root cause issues of session failures and poor latency due to high resource consumption on the connector.
 For more information, see the Connector Statistics article.